files-community/Website/src/routes/privacy/+page.md

 **Usage Information.** We collect non-identifiable information about your use of our Services, including but not limited to interactions within the Application, enabled user preferences (Application settings), and usage patterns.
 Our Application uses Sentry for error reporting, please review the Sentry Privacy Policy here: https://sentry.io/privacy/.

-Furthermore, we use certain Microsoft services such as Microsoft Partner Center to collect usage data, to learn more about how data is collected, used, and disclosed by Microsoft and its subsidiaries, please review the Microsoft Privacy Policy Statement available here: https://privacy.microsoft.com/privacystatement
+Furthermore, we may use certain Microsoft services such as Microsoft Partner Center to collect usage data, to learn more about how data is collected, used, and disclosed by Microsoft and its subsidiaries, please review the Microsoft Privacy Policy Statement available here: https://privacy.microsoft.com/privacystatement

 Please note that any information we collect is non-identifiable and does not include any personal data.
 We do not share collected information with any third parties.